Jabril09/VPN-Setup-and-Usage-ProtonVPN-/README.md

 <h2>High-Level Steps</h2>

-- Step 1 - sign into portal.azure.com
+- Step 1 - Sign into portal.azure.com
-- Step 2 - create a virtual machines
+- Step 2 - Create a virtual machine.
+Then from your personal computer open up note pad then go to https://whatismyipaddress.com/ and take note of your IP adress.
 - Step 3
 - Step 4
 - Step 5